jcyesc/linux-kernel-development-101/labs/kernel-intro/ch15-process-limits-capabilities/README.md

 int setrlimit (int resource, const struct rlimit *rlim);
 ```

-we can also see th limits by executing:
+we can also see the limits by executing:

 ```shell
 $ ulimit -a